Single Intraday Coupling (SIDC)

 • 60-min products are available in every SIDC country.

-Stakeholder reports
+Stakeholder Reports

-To give stakeholders a comprehensive overview of the benefits SIDC delivers, the project has prepared reports featuring several indicators including amongst others traded volumes, average prices, cross-border capacity utilisation, share of cross-bidding zone trades in overall volumes and availability of the SIDC platform.
+To give stakeholders a comprehensive overview of the benefits SIDC delivers, the project has prepared reports featuring several indicators including amongst others traded volumes, average prices, cross-border capacity utilization, share of cross-bidding zone trades in overall volumes and availability of the SIDC platform.
 These reports cover the operational period since beginning of January 2019.

 • For the period January 2019 until end of 2020 half-yearly reports are available.